OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/file-output-logic.md

 The procedure is also friendly for remote disk operation because MoonRay only uses file copy operations and does not use complex seek or other Posix I/O operations.

-MoonRay will directly write to the final file destination, without the temporary procedure logic when the scene is using Deep Images.
+Note that when a scene is using Deep Images, then MoonRay will directly write to the final file destination, without the temporary file output logic .